octatoan/octatoan.github.io/_posts/2015-04-14-simulating-a-spring-in-python.md

 It's pretty fun to be doing some recreational coding after almost six months.
 I'll probably do a few more as I move through the lectures.

-(There might be mistakes somewhere in the code or my units or something.
+(There might be mistakes somewhere in the code, or my units, or *something*.
 Please tell me if you spot any.)

 (I wish I could use AMS Euler with KaTeX [with Concrete like in the book].
 There's [an issue](https://github.com/Khan/KaTeX/issues/123) on the repo, let's see what happens -- I can wish, can't I?)